inkandswitch/patchwork/e2e/README.md

 - `base-datatypes.spec.ts` — folder-with-references and collaborative-text
   shapes from patchwork/base round-trip through the relay.

-One suite goes beyond B1 and needs the network:
+Two suites go beyond B1 and need the network (the base module bundle comes from netlify), so they're skipped on firefox: Playwright's Firefox build fails cors fetches made from inside a service worker, and the module bundle (and with it the frame) never loads.

 - `cross-profile-sync.spec.ts` — full UI boot (threepane), a markdown doc created via the create-new menu and edited in CodeMirror, synced between two browser profiles through the real Subduction server; once against the local build, once against the live patchwork.inkandswitch.com.
-Skipped on
-  firefox: Playwright's Firefox build fails cors fetches made from inside a service worker, so the module bundle (and with it the frame) never loads.
+- `install-tool.spec.ts` — the extensibility loop: a one-file counter module (`fixtures/counter.js`) is written into a directory doc, installed from its `automerge:` URL through the Packages UI, created via the create-new menu, incremented by clicking, and survives a reload.

+Known product gap, marked `fixme` on chromium in `offline.spec.ts`: the shared automerge-worker's module chunks bypass the page's service worker, and assets are served `max-age=0` (in production too), so offline boot depends on the browser volunteering stale HTTP-cache entries.
+Immutable caching for hashed `/assets/*` would close it.

 They assert on `window.repo` (set right after the SW relay connects), not on full UI render: rendering the default frame needs the production Subduction